theNewbieClub-MAL/un1corn_tnc-commentTracker-py/README.md

-# requestValidator-py
+# ~~requestValidator-py~~ un1corn_tnc-commentTracker-py

-A small script to scape card edition metadata on MAL and validate forum replies, made with Python
+A small script to scape ~~card edition metadata~~ comments on un1corn_tnc's MAL profile and send it to Discord, because why not?